 General chemistry is a core requirement for many science majors and professional training programs and is central to your success in these programs; therefore, it is essential that students are conscientious in learning the course material.
 We have information available to help you in Choosing Introductory Courses.
 Make sure to familiarize yourself with the various resources that can help you be a success, such as the Chemistry Study Center.
 Often students will find temporary use of tutoring services provided by either upperclassmen or professional firms to be helpful.
-You can obtain a list of possible tutors from the advisors' offices in Bagley Hall Room 109.
+You can obtain a list of possible tutors from the advisors' offices in Bagley Hall Room 303.

 Many students may also take advanced courses at their high school, then take the AP Chemistry exam or IB Chemistry exam at the end which may result in college credits in General Chemistry.
-Students who score a 3, 4, or 5 on the AP Chemistry exam or a 5, 6, or 7 on the IB Chemistry exam are awarded credits in the general chemistry sequence (CHEM 142, 152 and 162).
+Students who score a 3, 4, or 5 on the AP Chemistry exam or a 4, 5, 6, or 7 on the IB (HL) Advanced Chemistry exam are awarded credits in the general chemistry sequence (CHEM 142, 152 and 162).
 However, these students are strongly encouraged to consider taking the honors general chemistry sequence, CHEM 145, 155, and 165.
 Many students who have opted to take the honors general chemistry sequence have found themselves to be challenged and ultimately better prepared for the more advanced chemistry and biochemistry courses.
 The honors general chemistry sequence offers small class size and more individual interaction with instructors.

 Hopefully, you have attended an orientation session for new or transfer students and have learned the ins and outs of registration.
 There are several possible reasons why you are not able to register such as your measles immunization records aren't on file, the class is restricted to a specific group of students, or you do not have the prerequisites as a part of your UW record.
-Web registration checks your prerequisites but if you are an incoming student there's a chance that your credits are not on the UW computer database yet.
+Web registration checks your prerequisites but if you are an incoming student there's a chance that your credits are not yet on the UW computer database.

 Freshman Interest Group (FIG)